Mohammed bin Khalifa Al Thani

 Mohammed bin Khalifa Al Thani is a member of the royal family of Qatar, the House of Thani.

 He was born in Doha in 1965.
 He is a younger half-brother of former emir Hamad bin Khalifa Al Thani.

 He graduated from George Washington University with a bachelor's degree in public administration and political science.
 In August 1989 he took the position of an under-secretary in the ministry of finance and petroleum.

-He was appointed as minister of finance, economy and trade between 1995 and 1998.
-On 20 January 1998 he was appointed as deputy prime minister.
+He was appointed minister of finance, economy and trade between 1995 and 1998.
+On 20 January 1998 he was appointed deputy prime minister.
 He held that office until 2003.

+In 2011 he purchased the Haras des Cruchettes stables in Le Ménil-Vicomte as part of his Al Shahania Stud.